 Every individual should have the right to live free from discrimination and pursue their dreams regardless of race, sexual orientation, or gender identity.
 As the son of a Civil Rights lawyer who wrote much of the enforcement language of the Civil Rights Act of 1964, this issue is a top priority for me.
 Since the Civil Rights Movement, we have made great progress toward equality, but our work is not over.
 We must continue to fight against efforts to weaken the Voting Rights Act of 1965, and I actively support legislation to restore this landmark legislation.
 I am also an original co-sponsor of the Equality Act.
 This legislation would update the Civil Rights Act of 1964 to give the LGBTQ community the same protections under the law.
 Currently, there is no federal law that protects against discrimination in housing, employment, or public accommodations such as hotels and restaurants for individuals in the LGBTQ community.

 My Work on Civil Rights

-Washington, DC – Today, Congressman Bill Foster (D-IL) issued a statement after the U.S. House of Representatives passed H.R.
+Washington, D.C. – Tonight, Congressman Bill Foster (D-IL) issued the following statement after the U.S. House of Representatives passed H.R.
 1, the For the People Act:

-Washington, DC – Today, Congressman Bill Foster (D-IL) and Congressman Ted Deutch (D-FL) introduced H.R.
-1045, the Immigrant Detainee Legal Rights Act.
+Washington, DC – Today, Congressman Bill Foster (D-IL) and Congressman Ted Deutch (D-FL) re-introduced the Immigrant Detainee Legal Rights Act.
 The legislation would require immigration detention centers to inform immigrant detainees of their legal rights within five days of their arrival at the facilities.
 It would also require the Attorney General to develop and implement legal orientation programs in every detention center that houses immigrants.